Orthodox Reunification in Ukraine

-History was made on January 7, 2019, when His All Holiness, Bartholomew, Ecumenical Patriarch of Constantinople, signed a Tomos of autocephaly for the Orthodox Church of Ukraine, formally recognizing the Church’s independence.
+Presentation & discussion: Our presenter, Rev. Fr.
+Mark Swindle, presented the details of the historical January 7, 2019, event of His All Holiness, Bartholomew, Ecumenical Patriarch of Constantinople, signing a Tomos of autocephaly for the Orthodox Church of Ukraine, formally recognizing the Church’s independence.
 Patriarch Bartholomew’s formal conferral of autocephaly is the culmination of a process that began amid the collapse of the Soviet Union and gained momentum after Russia’s annexation of the Crimean Peninsula in 2014 and Russian backing of separatist rebels in eastern Ukraine.

 Presenter: Rev. Fr.
 Mark Swindle